smartcodeltd/release-candidate-maven-plugin/src/site/markdown/getting-started.md

 [...]
 ```

-This makes it easy for the CI server to parse the output and
+A deterministic output format makes it easy for the CI server to parse the output and
 set the [build description](https://wiki.jenkins-ci.org/display/JENKINS/Description+Setter+Plugin) for example.

 The [`version` goal](/version-mojo.html) is tied to the `package` phase of